zerint/docker-rootless-setup/README.md

 ```

 ### Install docker rootless with it's own script
-Log in as the user(will be referred to as [user]) and move into it's home directory
+As user(will be referred to as [user]), move into the home directory
 ```
 su [user]
 cd